Lake Sturgeon Rehabilitation

 Although adult populations within the river have been assessed, there has not been any on-the-ground habitat restoration to support their population.
 Our first big habitat restoration effort was in late summer of 2016.

 Through previous FWS Tribal Wildlife Grant funding, the Tribe and partners have confirmed Nmé spawning does occur, yet successful egg deposition and development is unlikely due to the high velocity and discharge at the spawning location.
 Eggs, not larvae, have been captured during drift surveys.

-Critical objectives to be achieved within this project are:
+Critical objectives to be achieved are:

 - Conduct egg deposition and larval drift surveys to assess reproductive success associated with current and restored spawning areas

-- Increase public knowledge of Nmé, Tribal culture, and the restoration efforts through public and Tribal educational outreach efforts
+- Increase public knowledge of Nmé, Tribal culture and the restoration efforts through public and Tribal educational outreach efforts